 - Watch nesting boxes for activity.

-- Have your hummingbird feeders ready for the arrival of spring migrations.
+- Have your hummingbird feeders with sugar water ready for the arrival of spring migrations.

 - Grow salad greens and other veggies and herbs can grow indoors all year-round.